kartonfarkas/api_docs/source/suite/emails/index.rst

 ============================

 Email campaigns are templates and their settings which the Suite can launch.
-The customer can create emails using the Suite UI, but also via the API.
-Since the API does not allow using all features (e.g. templates), it may be easier to use the API only to trigger the launches of email campaigns created with the Suite UI.
+Emails can be created using the Suite UI or via API, however the API does not allow all features to be used (e.g. templates).
+It is therefore easier to use the API only to trigger the launches of email campaigns that have already been created via the Suite UI.

 Email Campaigns
 ---------------